 In the world of digitalisation, all roads somehow lead back to Taavi Kotka.
 A former chief information officer of the Estonian government, Kotka has a lengthy pedigree in software development and also helped lead the country’s ambitious e-Residency program.
-He also founded Proud Engineers, a band of experts with diverse skills that help clients with their digital transformation.
+He also founded Proud Engineers, a band of experts with diverse skills that help clients with their digital transformation strategy.

 Kotka is also an in-demand public speaker; this was how he and the engineers caught the eye of the Central Bank of Armenia, which was dreaming up a transformation project of its own.